 SRVL 1020: Introduction to Service-Learning (3 Credits)

-This course is excellent as a writing and oral intensive course that is also experiential!
-An opportunity to impact others as well as self.
+This course is excellent as well as experiential, making it an opportunity to impact others as well as self.